Deployment architecture

 - Manual deployment

-At its heart, Kestra has a plugin system allowing you to choose the dependency type that fits your needs.
+Kestra’s plugin system allows you to choose the dependency types that best match your requirements.

 Small-sized deployment

-For small-sized deployments, you can use the Kestra standalone server, an all-in-one server component that allows running all Kestra server components in a single process.
-This deployment architecture has no scaling capability.
+For small-scale deployments, you can use the Kestra standalone server, which runs all server components in a single process.
+This architecture has no scaling capability.

-In this case, a database is the only dependency.
-This allows running Kestra with a minimal stack to maintain.
-For now, we have three databases available:
+In this setup, a database is the only dependency, minimizing the stack to maintain.
+Supported databases include:

 - PostgreSQL